 2. Mesothelioma – A rare form of cancer that resides in the lining of the chest, lung, heart, and abdomen

 3. Asbestosis – A serious, long-term disease of the lungs

 All three asbestos-related diseases are deadly and can take between 10-40 years for symptoms to emerge.

-While large amounts of asbestos are held to a minimum by current government regulations, many hundreds of thousands workers are still at risk of exposure.
-These occupations include: auto and aircraft mechanics, construction workers, drywall tapers, electricians, engineers, home inspectors, industrial plant workers, plumbers and pipefitters.
+While large amounts of asbestos are held to a minimum by current government regulations, many hundreds of thousands of workers are still at risk of exposure.
+These occupations include auto and aircraft mechanics, construction workers, drywall tapers, electricians, engineers, home inspectors, industrial plant workers, plumbers, and pipefitters.
 There are many more.
 For workers in these industries, the EPA strongly recommends these basic strategies to combat against asbestos-tainted indoor air (5):

 1. Source Control